-Although the situation is still developing, state and local officials have been doing a good job of providing updates.
-Governor Doug Ducey has issued updated guidance for Arizona in accordance with the Centers for Disease Control and Prevention and the Arizona Department of Health Services.
-Phoenix Mayor Kate Gallego and Tucson Mayor Regina Romero updated guidelines for their cities.
+Governor Doug Ducey continues to release updated executive orders and guidance for Arizona in accordance with the Centers for Disease Control and Prevention and the Arizona Department of Health Services.
+Phoenix Mayor Kate Gallego and Tucson Mayor Regina Romero have also updated guidelines for their cities.
 To get the latest information on Arizona coronavirus outbreak and how it’s being handled in your area, check with your county’s official website.

 To help you and your family stay safe during this precarious time, Lerner and Rowe Injury Attorneys has put together a list of valuable Arizona coronavirus safety tips.